Tel: +44 (0)117 3281158, Option 1 for PD

 Introduction

-You will analyse contemporary suicide prevention strategies and initiatives, including literature on risk and suicide and the lessons learnt from inquiries.
+This 20 credit module, Supporting and Managing Those at Risk of Suicide, available at level 6 (UZZRXT-20-3) or level 7 (UZZRUS-20-M), will analyse contemporary suicide prevention strategies and initiatives, including literature on risk and suicide and the lessons learnt from inquiries.

-You will recognise perspectives of service users, families, carers and colleagues in supporting mental wellbeing and the principles and practice of recovery, recognising how personal, professional, service user and carer dynamics can impact on partnership working.
+The module will recognise perspectives of service users, families, carers and colleagues in supporting mental wellbeing and the principles and practice of recovery, recognising how personal, professional, service user and carer dynamics can impact on partnership working.

 Key Facts